-- Collaborative management: shared between large partnerships, often of central, regional, and local representation - Organisational management: by one organisation - Professional management: managed by a single person - Shared management: shared with no defined leadership
+- Collaborative management: shared between large partnerships, often of central, regional and local representation - Organisational management: by one organisation - Professional management: managed by a single person - Shared management: shared with no defined leadership

-Regrettably, very often, the roles and responsibilities of the different stakeholders related to a particular case are not clearly defined and communicated to them so that the client could be placed at the centre of a comprehensive support network.
-There is no official regulation or mechanism of information sharing between workers and between workers and clients/informal carers.
+Regrettably, very often the roles and responsibilities of the different stakeholders, related to a particular case, are not clearly defined and communicated to them, so that the client could be placed in the centre of a comprehensive support network.
+There is no official regulation or a mechanism of information sharing between workers, and between workers and clients/informal carers.

-The programme aims to bridge this gap by identifying all relevant stakeholders, organising their support resources, and channelling them toward the client's needs.
+The programme aims to bridge this gap, by identifying all relevant stakeholders, organising their support resources and channelling them in the direction of the client's needs.

 In this particular case, Assertive Community Care is a programme delegated by Sofia Municipality to GIP-Sofia.
-A team leader of the programme has an overall coordination role and is accountable to the programme coordinator from GIPSofia.
-The coordinator is responsible for the administrative supervision and monitoring, the monthly reporting to Sofia municipality and the effectiveness assessment of the programme, as well as the overall project management.
+There is a team leader of the programme, who has an overall coordination role and is accountable to the programme coordinator from GIP-Sofia.
+The coordinator is responsible for the administrative supervision and monitoring, for the monthly reporting to Sofia municipality and for the effectiveness assessment of the programme, as well as for the overall project management.